- Oops!Something went wrong.Please try again later.

-It has been about a month since the last earnings report for Republic Services (RSG).
+A month has gone by since the last earnings report for Republic Services (RSG).
 Shares have added about 6.4% in that time frame, outperforming the S&P 500.

 Will the recent positive trend continue leading up to its next earnings release, or is Republic Services due for a pullback?
 Before we dive into how investors and analysts have reacted as of late, let's take a quick look at the most recent earnings report in order to get a better handle on the important catalysts.

-Republic Services reported mixed first-quarter 2019 results wherein earnings surpassed the Zacks Consensus Estimate but revenues lagged the same.
+Republic Services reported solid second-quarter 2020 results wherein earnings and revenues surpassed the Zacks Consensus Estimate.

 Balance Sheet and Cash Flow

-Republic Services exited first-quarter 2019 with cash and cash equivalents of $68 million compared with $70.5 million at the end of the prior quarter.
-Long-term debt was $6.80 billion compared with $7.65 billion at the end of the prior quarter.
+Republic Services exited second-quarter 2020 with cash and cash equivalents of $269.7 million compared with $281.6 million at the end of the prior quarter.
+Long-term debt was $8.59 billion compared with $8.95 billion at the end of the prior quarter.

-The company generated $553.7 million of cash from operating activities and spent $212.4 million in capex in the reported quarter.
-Adjusted free cash flow was $348.7 million.
-The company spent $86 million on acquisitions during the reported quarter and an additional $56 million in April 2019.
+The company generated $764 million of cash from operating activities and spent $307.9 million in capex in the reported quarter.
+Adjusted free cash flow was $476.3 million.

 Share Repurchase and Dividend Payout